 The best way to have evidence admitted over an objection relating to its authenticity is to do so through the testimony of a person who has direct knowledge of the information.
 That is why I encourage clients to come up to the witness stand and testify about these types of evidence.
 If your attorney agrees with me on this, you will be asked questions during your direct testimony to get evidence admitted.

 Otherwise, you may have difficulty getting text messages and social media posts/photos included in the record.
 I tell you that because there is not much that is distinctive about text messages or social media posts.
 The text messages that you send probably look a lot like mine and vice versa.
 The contents, substance, or characteristics of those text messages probably do not distinguish them from any other text messages that any additional persons could have submitted.

 How to show a judge that particular pieces of evidence are relevant

-Evidence needs to be able to help the fact finder (in this case, the judge) be able to judge any particular fact’s existence in your case to either be more or less likely.
+Evidence needs to help the fact finder (in this case, the judge) be able to judge any particular fact's existence in your case to either be more or less likely.
 For instance, if you are attempting to show that your opposing party is a bad or negligent parent, the judge would need to believe that a photo of him dangling your son over the balcony of a hotel room would make this assertion either more or less probable.

-The bottom line: be prepared so you know how to help your attorney
+The bottom line: be prepared so you know how to help your attorney.

 Our attorneys and staff put the interests and well-being of our clients at the forefront of our practice.
 We work in the family courts of southeast Texas and have achieved successes for our clients that we believe are unmatched.
 Thank you for your time and consideration.
 We hope you will join us tomorrow as we continue to discuss relevant topics within Texas family law.